azdavis/rjsonnet/docs/types.md

 When a parameter is optional, it has a `?` after the argument name, like `(x?: T1) => T2`.

+When a function's arguments are unknown, they are shown as `...`.

 ### Precedence

 There is some ambiguity in the type syntax that can be resolved by specifying the binding precedence of the different bits of syntax.